7 – 13th September 2024, Oban – Oban, £795

-This week will be led by Freija Mendrik, marine scientist and National Geographic Explorer who is passionate about protecting marine life and collaborative scientific communication.
+This week will be led by Dr Freija Mendrik, a marine scientist and National Geographic Explorer who is passionate about protecting marine life and collaborative scientific communication.
 Freija expresses her research and advocacy through art, social media and film.
 Although scientists have been providing evidence for decades on the climate and biodiversity crisis, it tends to be fairly inaccessible to the general public.
 Science plus public pressure is the most powerful driver for change especially when this incorporates multiple disciplines such as art, photography and storytelling.
-Many people have lost (or never had) a connection with the ocean, yet ocean literacy and a relationship with ocean spaces is crucial for the protection of these ecosystems.
+Many people have lost (or never had) a connection with the ocean, yet ocean literacy and a relationship with ocean spaces are crucial for the protection of these ecosystems.
 Collaboration is a powerful tool to reconnect people with nature, push for change and tackle the ocean and climate crisis.

 Together we will explore different ways to reconnect with the ocean, environmental issues and solutions.
 From getting in the water to taking plankton trawls and looking at what we find under the microscope and listening to the underwater world with a hydrophone.
 We will visit some beautiful wild places rich in life, as well as community-led projects, such as Loch Craignish seagrass meadows, which have been identified as one of the most suitable restoration sites in Scotland.
 There will also be plenty of opportunities to get on land and explore the coastline and isles during the week.

 We encourage people from all backgrounds to join us for this exciting expedition, with no sailing experience required.
 Sail Britain’s skipper Oliver will teach you everything you need to know and get everyone involved.
 If there are particular projects you would like to conduct during this expedition we are happy to support you.
 Please get in touch with Oliver or Freija if you have any questions – email@example.com